microsoft/mssql-docker/linux/preview/README.md

 + Latest *Released* Version of SQL Server *Developer* Edition for Windows Containers: [microsoft/mssql-server-windows-developer](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/)
 + Latest *Released Version* of SQL Server *Express* Edition for Windows Containers: [microsoft/mssql-server-windows-express](https://hub.docker.com/r/microsoft/mssql-server-windows-express/)

 **Note:** Developer Edition is a full-featured version of SQL Server without resource limits, but can only be used in dev/test.
-Express Edition is a resouce-limited edition of SQL Server that can be used in production.
+Express Edition is a resource-limited edition of SQL Server that can be used in production.
 Get more information on [SQL Server Editions](https://www.microsoft.com/en-us/sql-server/sql-server-editions).